MicrosoftDocs/fabric-docs/docs/admin/admin-monitoring.md

 # What is the admin monitoring workspace?

-The Admin monitoring workspace is designed to provide admins with monitoring capabilities for their organization.
+The *Admin monitoring* workspace is designed to provide admins with monitoring capabilities for their organization.
+Using the Admin monitoring workspace resources, admins can perform security and governance tasks such as audits and usage checks.

 ## Prerequisites